nkryptd/expressvpnRandomizer/README.md

 .
 .

-You can of course change the crontab to your an interval that better suites you --> https://www.tutorialspoint.com/unix_commands/crontab.htm
+You can of course change the crontab to a time interval that better suites you --> https://www.tutorialspoint.com/unix_commands/crontab.htm